Sheaf lines of Yang-Mills Instanton Sheaves: Introduction

 In a series of recent papers \cite{Ann,Ann2,Ann3}, instead of quaternion calculation for the $SU(2)$ YM instanton, the present authors developed the biquaternion method with biconjugation operation \cite{Ham} to construct $SL(2,C)$ \cite{WY} YM instanton (or $SU(2)$ \textit{complex} YM instanton) solutions with $16k-6$ moduli parameters for each $k$-th homotopy class.
 These new $SL(2,C)$ instanton solutions contain previous $SL(2,C)$ $(M,N)$ instanton solutions as a subset constructed in 1984 \cite{Lee}.
 The number of parameters constructed in \cite{Ann} is consistent with the conjecture made by Frenkel and Jardim in \cite{math2} and was proved recently in \cite{math3} from the mathematical point of view \cite{math4,math5,math6,math7}.

 Moreover, for the first time, in addition to the holomorphic vector bundles on $CP^{3}$ in the ADHM construction which have been well studied in the $SU(2)$ instantons, the authors in \cite{Ann2,Ann3} discovered and explicitly constructed the so-called YM instanton sheaves on $CP^{3}$.
-In constrast to the smooth vector bundle on $CP^{3}$ induced by $SU(2)$ instanton on $S^{4}$, the vector bundle structure breaks down and the dimention of vector space attached on $CP^{3}$ may vary from point to point for $SL(2,C)$ YM instanton sheaves.
+In contrast to the smooth vector bundle on $CP^{3}$ induced by $SU(2)$ instanton on $S^{4}$ in the Penrose-Ward transform \cite{ward1,ward2}, the vector bundle structure breaks down and the dimension of vector space attached on $CP^{3}$ may vary from point to point for $SL(2,C)$ YM instanton sheaves.
 In a previous publication \cite{Ann2}, the authors calculated explicitly examples of sheaf points on $CP^{3}$ where the dimension of the attached vector space changes.

-Since there is a fibration of $CP^{3}$ down to $S^{4}$ with fiber being $CP^{1}$ line, one important follow-up issue related to these sheaf points is to study how to identify the corresponding points on $S^{4}$ spacetime.
-A related issue is to calculate the \textit{sheaf line}, or the real line in $CP^{3}$ which connecting the sheaf point on $CP^{3}$ and the corresponding singular point on $S^{4}$.
+Since there is a fibration of $CP^{3}$ down to $S^{4}$ with fiber being $CP^{1}$ line \cite{Atiyah}, one important follow-up issue related to these sheaf points is to study how to identify the corresponding points on $S^{4}$ spacetime.
+A related issue is to calculate the \textit{sheaf line }(see Eq.(\ref{ppp})), or the real line in $CP^{3}$ which connecting the sheaf point on $CP^{3}$ and the corresponding singular point on $S^{4}$.
 We will introduce the Pl\"{u}cker coordinate to describe these sheaf lines in $CP^{3}$ in this paper.

 Moreover, one would like to calculate the singularity structures of the connection $A$ and the field strength $F$ on these singular points of $S^{4}$.
 We will show that the order of singularity at the singular points on $S^{4}$ associated with sheaf line in $CP^{3}$ is higher than those of other singular points associated with normal jumping lines.
-We conjecture that this is a general feature for sheaf lines among jumping lines.
+We conjecture that this is a general feature for sheaf lines among jumping lines \cite{new}.

 One unexpected result we obtained in our search of the sheaf lines was the great simplification of the calculation of $v$ in Eq.(\ref{ttt}) and the corresponding connection $A$ and the field strength $F$ associated with the sheaf ADHM data.
+This is to be compared to the CFTW \cite{CFTW} real $2$-instanton solution \cite{1977} which is lengthy and quite complicated.
 In fact, we will see that for this sheaf ADHM data the explicit form of $SL(2,C)$ YM $2$-instanton field strength without removable singularities can be exactly calculated!